-According to the Pew Research Center, 93 percent of adults in the United States use the Internet.
-Among teenagers, Internet use is likely even higher.
+According to the Pew Research Center, approximately 95% of U.S. adults use the internet as of 2024, with near-universal adoption among adults under 50.
+Among teenagers, use is effectively universal.

 While not officially recognized as a disorder in the United States, compulsive Internet use is believed to be fairly common, affecting an estimated 1.5 to 8.2 percent of people in North America.